Bite Me The Show About Edibles

 Make great cannabis edibles at home for less money.

 Cannabis infused drinks are one of the most exciting and fast-growing categories in the edibles world, and one of the most practical to make at home.
-From infused lemonades and sodas to cannabis cocktails, herbal teas, and creamers, drinks offer a discreet, social, and surprisingly precise way to enjoy cannabis.
+Cannabis drinks offer a discreet, social and precise way to enjoy cannabis.

 Everything you need to know about using cannabis in cocktails and mocktails.